LLNL/sundials/benchmarks/diffusion_2D/README.md

 is applied.
 When using CVODE or IDA, adaptive order and step BDF methods are used.

-Be default, the nonlinear system(s) in each time step are solved using an inexact Newton method paired with a matrix-free CG linear solver and a Jacobi preconditioner.
+By default, the nonlinear system(s) in each time step are solved using an inexact Newton method paired with a matrix-free CG linear solver and a Jacobi preconditioner.
 A matrix-free GMRES linear solver may be selected at run time.
 If SUNDIALS is built with the SuperLU_DIST interface enabled a modified Newton